openhab/openhab-addons/bundles/org.openhab.binding.flicbutton/README.md

 ### button

 For the button, the only config parameter is the MAC address.
-Normally, no textual configuration is necessary as buttons are autodiscovered as soon as the bridge is configured.
+Normally, no textual configuration is necessary as buttons are auto discovered as soon as the bridge is configured.
 If you want to use textual configuration anyway, you can do it like this:

 ```
 Bridge flicbutton:flicd-bridge:mybridge [ hostname="<YOUR_HOSTNAME>",  port=<YOUR_PORT>] {